Best practices for designing an effective customer journey map

 1. Start with research and data collection

-Before beginning, gather relevant data and insights.
+Before beginning, gather relevant data and insights about customer journeys.
 This can include:

 • Customer feedback